PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 - New menu icon.

+- Doesn't support full screen version with a 16:9 aspect ratio.

-- Impoted code from TempGBA-mod-dstwo-26750220
+- Impoted code from TempGBA-mod-dstwo-26750220.

 <h5>GBA BIOS</h5>